How To Remove an Item From a PowerShell Array

 $A

-This script does the same thing that we did a moment ago: It removes the letter D from the array.
+This script does the same thing we did a moment ago: It extracts the letter D.

-The script starts by creating the array in the same way as before.
-It then sets a variable called $Index to 0 and sets a variable called $TotalItems equal to the total number of items in the array (6).
+1. The script begins by creating the array in the same way as before.
+It then sets a variable called $Index to 0 and a variable called $TotalItems equal to the total number of items in the array (6).

-When the loop does find the letter D in the array, it stores its index value in a variable called $Position.
-In other words, $A[$Position] corresponds to the letter D. Being that we already know that the letter D is in the 3 position, we could have just set $Position to be equal to 3 and not bothered creating this loop.
-In real-world scenarios, however, the position is often unknown.
+2. A ForEach loop looks at every position in the array to see if its value equals D. When the loop does find the D, it stores its index value in a variable called $Position.
+In other words, $A[$Position] corresponds to the letter D. While we know in this example that D is in the 3 position, this approach is helpful when the position is unknown.

-Next, I have created an empty array called $B. I am using two loops to populate the $B array with the data from the $A array.
-The first loop copies all the data that comes before the letter D (positions 0, 1, and 2).
-The second loop copies the data that comes after the letter D (positions 4 and 5).
+3. We create an empty array called $B. I am using two loops to populate the $B array with the data from the $A array.
+The first loop copies all the data before the letter D (positions 0, 1, and 2).
+The second loop copies the data after the letter D (positions 4 and 5).

-At this point, we have created a brand-new array called $B. The array contains all the data from $A except for the letter D. Because it is a new array, D and its position are truly gone.
+6. At this point, we have created a brand-new array called $B. The array contains all the data from $A except for the letter D. Because it is a new array, D and its position are completely removed.